Escher89/pes6_fantasy_team_generator/README.md

 # pes6_fantasy_team_generator
 status: prove of concept

-This programm will generate a team and export a csv file to inport into this: https://github.com/lazanet/PES-Editor-6
+This programm will generate a team into a csv file to import into this: https://github.com/lazanet/PES-Editor-6

 how to run:
 1. install python